lperozzi/geotactycweb/src/pages/index.md

     features:
       - title: Data-driven analytics
         content: >
-          We apply quantitative techniques such as machine learning and geostatistics for geophysical processing and inversion, geomodeling, and uncertainty quantification.
+          We believe that techniques such as machine learning and geostatistics are best suited for data integration,  geophysical processing, geomodeling, and uncertainty quantification.
         actions:
           - label: Learn More
             url: /pricing